karma-runner/karma-sauce-launcher/README.md

 Type: `String`
 Required: `true`

-This defines the base configuration for the launcher, in this case it should always be `SauceLabs` so that browsers can use the base Sauce Labs config defined at the root `sauceLabs` property.
+This defines the base configuration for the launcher.
+In this case it should always be `SauceLabs` so that browsers can use the base Sauce Labs config defined at the root `sauceLabs` property.

 ### browserName
 Type: `String`